panwenjie123456/webapiTest/README.md

         2. /books : delete all information in collection

 [authentication]:
-   first, as administrator we should set username/password first because that is more secure than post. secondly we post user name/password for a token finaly we use token to authenticate the identity for opreations
+   first, as an administrator we should set username/password first because that is more secure than post. secondly we post user name/password for a token finaly we use token to authenticate the identity for opreations